Speed (Japanese band): 1997–1998: Rise to the top

 In October 1997, they released "White Love".
 Their style saw a change from dance music to a ballad for the single.
 The Winter-themed single became the smash hit single of that year's holiday period.
 By the time the single exited the charts it had already sold an impressive 1.845 million copies.
 After White Love, Speed continued on with their more mature style and released the anthem-like song "My Graduation".
 The single sold 1.475 million copies and became famous as Japan's highest-selling single on the subject of graduation.

 After "My Graduation", Speed finally released their highly anticipated second album Rise.
 Rise introduced a change in their musical style and took on a much more futuristic sound compared to their original album.
 Apparently, the single "Wake Me Up!" received a remix just so it could fit in more appropriately with the other tracks on the album.
 Rise was highly successful, entering the Oricon chart in the top spot and sold over two million copies.

-After Rise, Speed decided to give acting a try with the girls starring in the Takashi Miike directed Sci-Fi thriller Andromedia.
-The film was screened across Japan and was highly successful.
-To accompany Andromedia, they also recorded a theme track titled "Alive".
+After Rise, Speed decided to give acting a try with the members starring in the Takashi Miike directed Sci-Fi thriller Andromedia.
+To accompany Andromedia, they recorded a theme track titled "Alive".
 The single was shot in location in Hawaii and became one of Speed's most popular singles.
 Despite the single's popularity, the song slightly failed to cross the 1 million mark in sales (total 967,000 copies).
-However, this was perhaps due to the fact that Andromedia also released a soundtrack that contained the single "Alive", thus undermining the single's sales.